Peter Landau: Biography and career

 In 1990/91 Landau visited the Institute for Advanced Study in Princeton, New Jersey.
 He was president of the Society for Medieval Canon Law at Zurich, Switzerland, from 1988 to 2000 and since 1993 he was a member of the advisory board of the Max Planck Institute for European History of Law at Frankfurt am Main.
 He was also president of the Stephan Kuttner Institute of Medieval Canon Law.

-Landau was considered one of the leading experts on canon law worldwide and mostly worked on medieval church law, and evangelical church law.
+According to the Bulletin of Medieval Canon Law, Landau was considered a renowned expert on canon law worldwide and mostly worked on medieval church law, and evangelical church law.
 He was moreover interested in philosophy of law and political philosophy.
 Landau held honorary doctorates of the Institute of Canon Law at University of Munich, of University of Basel and Panthéon-Assas University.

 Landau's research areas outside of the narrower subject also included the Communist and first Bavarian Prime Minister Kurt Eisner (USPD).
 Landau called for the Münchner Promenadeplatz to be renamed Kurt-Eisner-Platz.